HTML Guides for name

 ✅ Fixed: descriptive name without underscore prefix

-<a href="https://example.com/page" target="content-frame">Open in frame</a>
+<ahref="https://example.com/page"target="content-frame">Open in frame</a>

 How to fix

-- Rename each one by removing the leading underscore or replacing it with a letter or other valid character.
+<iframe>element whosenameattribute starts with_. - Rename each one by removing the leading underscore or replacing it with a letter or other valid character.

-- Re-validate your HTML to confirm the issue is resolved.
+targetattributes on<a>,<form>, or<base>elements that reference the old name so they match the new name. - Re-validate your HTML to confirm the issue is resolved.

 The <meta> element provides metadata about the HTML document — information that isn't displayed on the page but is used by browsers, search engines, and other web services.
 According to the HTML specification, a <meta> tag without any of the recognized attributes is meaningless.
 The validator flags this because a bare <meta> element (or one with only unrecognized attributes) provides no useful metadata and likely indicates an error or incomplete tag.